menu icon

 ..or Erasable Fabric Marker

-A second favorite, a disappearing ink marking pen (here: Amazon, Joann's).
+A second favorite, a disappearing ink marking pen (Amazon).
 You'll find them under the Dritz, Clover, Singer brands - all reliable and good.
 Erasable fabric markers come as heat-erasable pens, water erasable markers, and air-erasable markers.
 (But I wouldn't use the heat-erasable pens to mark quilting lines.
 Just in case the finished quilt ever gets in a cold environment, like in a car in the winter, the lines would reappear!)

 TOP TIP: While my favorite is an air erasable marker, you'll want to use water erasable marking pen if you need more time between marking and quilting!